 Barbados Sporting Vacations

-Barbados is passionate about sports and the island has a thriving sporting community, making it the ideal destination for a sporting vacation.
-If you love sport, there’s a wide variety of both water and land sports for you to take part in, or simply enjoy as a spectator, during your vacation to Barbados.
+Barbados is passionate about sports, and the island has a thriving sporting community, making it the ideal destination for a sporting vacation.
+If you love games, there’s a wide variety of both water and land sports for you to take part in, or enjoy as a spectator, during your vacation to Barbados.

-There are a number of cricket clubs and local ovals where you can play or watch a cricket match, and Barbados’ oldest cricket ground Kensington Oval has hosted numerous international sporting events, including the 2007 ICC Cricket World Cup Final.
+There are several cricket clubs and local ovals where you can play or watch a cricket match.
+Barbados’ oldest cricket ground Kensington Oval has hosted numerous international sporting events, including the 2007 ICC Cricket World Cup Final.
 The Oval also provides daily guided tours for those vacationing cricket enthusiasts.

-For the diver, Barbados is a an absolute paradise, with its warm tranquil waters and home to an underwater haven of an abundance of colourful tropical fish and beautiful coralsunken shipwrecks for you to explore.
-At Carlisle Bay, there is an underwater park where they have sunk a number of boats to attract marine life, this has created an excellent dive spot.
-Book in with our local dive companies for recreational dives and dive courses, ranging from introductory courses to more advanced certifications like PADI Open Water Diver and Dive Master.
+For the diver, Barbados is an absolute paradise, with its warm, tranquil waters.
+Home to an underwater haven of an abundance of colourful tropical fish and beautiful coral sunken shipwrecks for you to explore.
+At Carlisle Bay, there is an underwater park where they have sunk several boats to attract marine life, and this has created an excellent dive spot.
+Book in with our local dive companies for recreational dives and dive courses, ranging from introductory classes to more advanced certifications like PADI Open Water Diver and Dive Master.